Everything You Need to Know About Teacher Appreciation Week

 You Help Us Bloom & Grow (Flower Theme)

 - This theme will visually represent the growth that teachers bring to the lives of their students.
-With flowers everywhere, and a focus on that mindset of growth, you’ll be giving your teachers the chance to stop and smell the roses (literally!), and really making them feel how appreciated!
+With flowers everywhere, and a focus on that mindset of growth, you’ll be giving your teachers the chance to stop and smell the roses (literally!).

 A Day at the Beach (Beach Theme)